PratikChakrabortyaz/Cervical-Cancer-Cell-Detection/README.md

 The deep learning models are evaluated on various performance metrics, including accuracy and confusion matrices, to highlight strengths and potential improvements over traditional feature-based methods.
 ## Running the Project on Google Colab

-To run this project on Google Colab:
+To run this project on Google Colab, follow these steps:

+1. **Open the `cancer_detection.ipynb` Notebook**:
-1. **Upload the `cancer_detection.ipynb` notebook** to Google Colab.
+   - Upload the `cancer_detection.ipynb` notebook to Google Colab or open it directly if it's hosted on GitHub.

-2. **Set up the dataset**:
+2. **Set Up the Dataset**:
+   - Download the dataset from Kaggle if it’s not already in Google Drive.
-   - Upload the dataset to your Google Drive.
+   - Upload the dataset to Google Drive or use Kaggle’s API to download it directly in Colab.
+To use Kaggle’s API:
-   - Mount Google Drive in the Colab notebook:
+     - First, upload your Kaggle API token (`kaggle.json`) to Colab.
+     - Run the following code to install and authenticate Kaggle:
        ```python
+       from google.colab import files
+       files.upload()  # Upload kaggle.json

+       ! mkdir -p ~/.kaggle
+       ! cp kaggle.json ~/.kaggle/
+       ! chmod 600 ~/.kaggle/kaggle.json
+       ```
+     - Download the dataset with:
+       ```python
+       ! kaggle datasets download -d prahladmehandiratta/cervical-cancer-largest-dataset-sipakmed
+       ```
+   - Alternatively, **mount Google Drive** and access the dataset stored there:
+     ```python
      from google.colab import drive
      drive.mount('/content/drive')
      ```

+3. **Install Project Dependencies**:
-   - Update the dataset path in the notebook to match the location in your Google Drive.
+   - Run the following code in Colab to install all dependencies listed in `requirements.txt`:
-3. **Run each cell**:
+     ```python
+     !pip install -r requirements.txt
+     ```
+   - This will install packages for image processing, machine learning, deep learning, and other utilities required for the notebook.

+4. **Run Each Cell in the Notebook**:
    - The notebook is organized with sections for image preprocessing, feature extraction, machine learning, and deep learning models.
-   - Follow the notebook instructions to apply feature extraction techniques and train both ML and DL models.
+   - Follow the instructions within each cell to apply feature extraction techniques and train both ML and DL models.

-4. **View Results**:
+5. **View Results**:
-   - The notebook includes visualizations of feature extractions (first five images for each technique).
+   - The notebook includes visualizations of feature extraction techniques (showing the first five images for each).
-   - It prints the classification accuracy for each model, along with confusion matrices for deep learning models.
+   - It will also display classification accuracy and confusion matrices for each model, allowing for a detailed performance comparison.

+By following these steps, you’ll be able to set up and run the entire project on Google Colab with minimal hassle.